TheBigBookMan/grad-dip/AWS Skill Builder/Architecture.md

 ## Cloud Journey
 - **Well-Architected Framework**- enable devs and architexts to build secure, high-performace, resilient and efficient infrastructure for apps.
 6 pillars of excellence
 	- **Operational**- running and monitoring systems to deliver business value.
-Continually improcing processes and procedures with pipelines
+Continually improcing processes and procedures with pipelines.
+Emphasie proactive operations management and ongoing imporovement
+		- **Operational Insights**- understanding how systems are performing and being able to respond to events
+		- **Prepare**- planning and preparing for opertaional excellence
+		- **Operate**- Operating applications and infratstrucute effectively
+		- **Evolve**- evolving operations to improve and achieve business outomes
+		- Example- using AWS Cloudwatch to monitor application logs and perforamcen metrics, setting up alarms to notify when certain threshold is exceeded
-	- **Security**- integrity of data and protecting systems with encryption
+	- **Security**- integrity of data and protecting systems, information and assets while delviering business value through risk assessments ad migitagtion strategies.
+Emphasies on safeguarding the architecture against security threats and vulnerabilities
+		- **IAM**- ensuring right people have right access to resources
+		- **Detective Controls**- using mechanisms to identify security events
+		- **Infrastructure Protection**- securing infrastucture resources
+		- **Data Protection**- ensuring data confidentiality and integrity
+		- **Incident Response**- preparing and responding to security incidents
+		- Example- using AWS Key Management (KMS) to encrypto data at rest and in transit
-	- **Reliability**- recovery planning for node failure and how to change dynamically to meet customers demand
+	- **Reliability**- recovery planning for node failure and how to change dynamically to meet customers demand, ensureing a workload performs its intended function correctly and consistently when expected to.
+Emphasis design and operation of systems that can recover from failures and continue functioning well
+		- **Foundations**- ensuring infrastructure is designed to support the workload
+		- **Chagne Management**- managing changes to the system to prevent unintended disruptions
+		- **Failure Management**- planning for and recovering from failures
+		- Example- using auto-sclaing to aumotically number EC2 instances during demand spikes
-	- **Performance Efficiency**- using IT and computing resources efficiently and making informed decisions with services
+	- **Performance Efficiency**- using IT and computing resources efficiently and making informed decisions with services.
+Emphasis efficient allocation of resources to maintain performance while keeping costs manageable
+		- **Selection**- choosing the right resource types and configurations
+		- **Review**- continually reviewing and improving performance
+		- **Monitoring**- continuously monitoring performance of resources
+		- **Trade-offs**- making informed decisions to achieve performance objectives
+		- Example- using AWS Cost Explorer to analuze usage patterns and right-size EC2 sintances to match better workloads
-	- **Cost Optimization**- controlling where the money is spent and making sure to not overestimate things
+	- **Cost Optimization**- controlling where the money is spent and making sure to not overestimate things, aviding unnecessary costs and ensuring resources used effectively.
+Emphasis on management of costs and efficient use of resources to minimze expenses
+		- **Cost-Effective Resources**- using the most cost-effective resources
+		- **Demand and Supply**- matching supply with demand
+		- **Expenditure Awareness**- understanding and controlling where the money is being spent
+		- **Optimizing Over Time**- continously improving cost-efficiency
+		- Example- using Ec2 spot instances for non-critical workloads to reduce costs significantly
 	- **Sustainability**- minimizing environmental impacts of cloud workplaces and reducing energy consumption and increasing efficiency so we can use services that reduce resource usage
+		- **Energy Consumpion**- optomize workloads to use least amount of energy
+		- **Resource Optimization**- efficient use of computing resources to minimze waste
+		- **Sustainable Practices**- Incorporate sustainable practices in architecture, design and oeprations
+		- **Lifecycle Assessment**- consider environmental impact of resources throughout their lifecyele
+		- Example- Regularly review EC2 instances to ensure not over-provisioning, use AWS Cost Explorer to aalyze usage patterns
 - **Benefits of using AWS**-
 	- Paying is flexible with the amount of resources you use and not much up front cost and can change services to lower the cose
 	- Massive economies of scale, so when AWS expands more, then cost of things get less